derekrsargent/ncaab-analyzer/README.md

 # ncaab-analyzer
-Look for value using Covers.com consensus data and Pickwise.com selections compared to available OLG games
+Look for value using Covers.com consensus data and Pickwise.com selections compared to available OLG games.

 In Python 3 install the required libraries using:
 pip3 freeze > requirements.txt